hsinnan75/Dart/README.md

 # Compiling

-To compile dart and the index tool, please change to dart's folder and just type 'make' to compile dart and 'make index' to compile bwa_index.
+To compile dart and the index tool, please change to dart's folder and just type 'make' to compile dart and bwa_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw).

 # Installation